andresanunezt/mv-portfolio/README.md

 ## Acknowledgments
 I'd like to thank Multiverse for their continued support throughout my apprenticeship.
 With their support, I have adquired priceless experince that has helped me pave the way into a new career.

-A special thanks to my Coach at multiverse, Brad DeFauq, for his support. of me and the other apprentices in my cohort.
-I hope you continue to help other engineers start their careers!
+A special thanks to my Coach at multiverse, Brad DeFauq, for his support.
+A of course thank you to all my fellow  apprentices.